Make grids (lists) editable using the editable grid custom control

 Ensure that the look-up column that you want to configure is not a "Regarding" column.
-This is a special column type and it does not have support for configuring the view definitions on the Editable Grid configuration dialog.
+This is a special column type and it doesn't have support for configuring the view definitions on the Editable Grid configuration dialog.

-Question: Why are my business rules not working for my columns?
+Why isn't my business rule working for my column?

-Ensure that the column where the business rule is applied on is a part of your current view.
-We don’t pull all the fields for an entity.
-But only those fields which are present in the current view.
-So, if your business rules are on a column which is not available, they won't run.
-Also note that no business rules will run in this case and not just the business rule that was applied on one column.
+Ensure that the column where the business rule is applied is a part of your current view.
+A business rule doen’t pull all the fields for an entity, only those fields which are present in the current view.
+So, if your business rule is on a column which is not available, it won't run.

-Question: My grid is still read only even if I have configured it to be editable?
+Why is my grid read only when I have configured it to be editable?

 Ensure that you are not using legacy Form rendering.
 Editable grids are not supported on legacy forms.

-Question: Why I don’t see editable grid on phones?
+Why can’t I use editable grids on phones?

-Due to some recent feedback, we have removed editable grid experience from phones.
-In this case, you will see a read only version of a list control.
-We are looking to improve the experience in the future.
+Based on customer feedback, we have removed the editable grid experience from phones.
+When using a editable grid on a phone, you will see a read-only version of the list control.

-Question: Why I cannot use record navigation in a form when coming for an editable grid?
+Why can't I use record navigation in a form when coming from an editable grid?

 This functionality isn't available with the web client.
 However, this functionality is available in Unified Interface.